zACIID/Battleship/docs/api/user-endpoints.md

 #### Example Request Body

-Object containing the new password to set
+Object containing the new username to set

 ```json
 {